onflow/docs/docs/Tooling/flow-cli/index.md

 ---
 sidebar_position: 1
+title: Introduction
 ------

-The Flow CLI includes several commands to interact with Flow networks, such as querying account information, or sending transactions.
+Flow CLI includes several commands to interact with Flow networks, such as querying account information, or sending transactions.
 It also includes the [Flow Emulator](/tools/flow-cli/start-emulator).

 ## Installation